ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 ### Store Player Resources Persistently

-The resources that the player purchases needs to be stored persistently so that the next session, the game will load from storage the amount of resources the player has.
+The resources that the player purchases need to be stored persistently so that in the next session, the game will load from storage the amount of resources the player has.

 #### Update ResourceShopServer Script

-You will need to make some changes to a few of the functions in the **ResourceShopServer** script.
+You will need to make some changes to a few of the functions in the **ResourceShopServer** script so the player's resources are loaded and saved to player storage.

 ##### Update PerkChanged Function